franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 > [!NOTE]
 > Internal comments are an Enterprise add-on and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../enterprise-guide/enterprise-cloud-guide/).
 An upgrade from the free Community edition is easily possible.

-You can add work package comments as internal to better manage information flow and share sensitive information to an authorized group of users.
+Projects often involve external clients or suppliers.
+They can be invited to a project or an individual work package with specific, limited roles, which reduces the need to organize outside the project context using different incompatible tools.
+However, the core project team might want to keep some of their conversation private and limited to a smaller group, for example when discussing rates, negotiations, sensitive financial information or contextual information.

+With internal comments, the core team can have a meta-level conversation within work packages that external clients or suppliers cannot access.
+This reduces the need to have conversationsn about the same things in different places, allowing teams to better manage the flow of information and maintain a single source of truth.

+> [!TIP]
+> To use this feature, a project admin will first have to enable internal comments for their project.
+This can be done by navigating to [Project settings](../projects/project-settings/work-packages/#work-package-internal-comments-enterprise-add-on) → Work packages → Internal comments (tab).
+By default, these internal comments are only visible to the project admin role.
+To expand who can write and view these comments, instance administrators can grant a new set of permissions (to view, write and edit internal comments) to any number of roles.

 Internal comments are distinguished from other comments via a different color scheme and a lock icon.

 ![Example of an internal comment displayed under Activity tab of an OpenProject work package](openproject_user_guide_internal_comment_example.png)

 > [!TIP]
-> In order for internal comments feature to be used, correct permissions need to be granted to specific roles.
-We recommend creating a dedicated role.
-When a permission is removed, internal comments will no longer be visible.
+> In order for internal comments feature to be used, the relevant permissions need to be granted to specific roles.
+By default, only the 'Project admin' have them but an instance administrator can add them to any existing or new role.
+When these permission are removed, internal comments will simply no longer be visible.
->
-> In addition, internal comments need to be activated under [project settings](../projects/project-settings/work-packages/#work-package-internal-comments-enterprise-add-on).

-To add internal comments, proceed the same way you would when adding a regular comment, but make sure to check **Internal comment** checkbox before submitting.
+To write an internal comment, proceed the same way you would when writing a regular comment but make sure to check **Internal comment** checkbox before submitting.

 > [!IMPORTANT]
->
-> Once published, a comment can no longer be marked as internal.
+> Once published, a regular comment can no longer be marked as internal, and an internal comment can no longer be made public.

 ![Internal comment checkbox selected when adding an internal comment on an OpenProject work package](openproject_user_guide_internal_comment_checkbox.png)

-Same as with public comments, you can:
+As is the case with public comments, you can:

 - Copy a link to an internal comment to your clipboard,
 - Edit an internal comment if you are the author or have sufficient rights to edit comments added by other users,